gpicron/ssb-code-of-conduct/README.md

 is a company, they must provide information such as the company name, contact information, and any relevant registration or incorporation details.

-Example DID Document for a Developper feed:
+Example DID Document for a Developer feed:

 ```` json
 {